 - The bank where you keep your business accounts

 - The vendor that processes credit card (or other) payments for you already

 - Your accounting software provider—popular programs allow you to create invoices and accept payments by ACH

 New payment processors continually enter the market, and they may be a good fit for small businesses that only need to make infrequent ACH payments.
 For example, Plooto allows you to send or receive payments with a $25 monthly fee that includes ten free transfers.
 Large businesses might pay less per item for ACH, but that might be competitive if you only have a handful of transactions each month.

 How Much Does It Cost?

 ACH is an option for businesses of any size.
 You'll naturally pay less if you have higher volumes, but the same is true for credit card payments.
 The average cost for sending and receiving ACH payments are around $0.29 per transaction.
-For small businesses, service providers might charge more (some only charge per-transaction, while others include a monthly fee or take a percentage of each payment).
+For small businesses, service providers might charge more.
+Some charge per-transaction fees, while others include a monthly fee or take a percentage of each payment.
 Depending on your average ticket size, those costs might still be competitive with the charges for processing debit card payments.